crowdsecurity/cs-thehive-cortex-analyzer/docs/DEVELOPER.md

 ## Manual test in UI

-To be able to manually test the CrowdSec analyzer, you need to create users and organisation with sufficient permissions.
+To be able to manually test the CrowdSec analyzer, you need to create users and organization with sufficient permissions.
 This can be done with following steps:

 ### Cortex Api key